-The role of instrument technician involves monitoring and maintaining instruments / equipment, potentially in a number of different fields.
-Instrument technicians might ensure the equipment used on a production line is working, or that medical instruments are functioning effectively.
+The role of Instrument Technician involves monitoring and maintaining instruments / equipment, potentially in a number of different fields.
+Instrument Technicians might ensure the equipment used on a production line is working, or that medical instruments are functioning effectively.

 Apprenticeships are a common route into this career.
-5 GCSES are normally required, including maths, science/engineering and English, at grades A-C. A BTEC qualification may also help gain the required skills for this job.
-Most relevant include BTEC Certificate and Diploma in Engineering or Manufacturing, BTEC Certificate/Diploma in Operations and Maintenance Engineering " among several others.
+5 GCSEs are normally required, including Maths, Science / Engineering and English, at grades A-C. A BTEC qualification may also help gain the required skills for this job.
+Most relevant include BTEC Certificates and Diplomas in Engineering or Manufacturing, BTEC Certificate/Diploma in Operations and Maintenance Engineering - among several others.

 Working hours for this role tend to be between 37 and 40 hours per week, normally based on a shift system.
-Being on call for out-of-hours work may be required in some positions.
+Being on call for out-of-hours work may also be required in some positions.

 Starting pay ranges from £17,000 to £20,000 per year.
 Those with more experience can earn between £22,000 and £35,000 a year.